-As the India Energy Regulatory Partnership is part of USAID's Greening the Grid project, the partnership's particular focus is on improving the grid integration of renewable energy and providing regulatory frameworks for increasing renewable energy generation in India.
+As the India Energy Regulatory Partnership was part of USAID's Greening the Grid project, the partnership's particular focus was on improving the grid integration of renewable energy and providing regulatory frameworks for increasing renewable energy generation in India.

 In support of efforts to improve market facilitation of new renewable energy generation, NARUC collaborated with Indian partners to develop a Regulatory Practices Analysis and Primer.
 The document examined the national regulatory market structure and reforms and regulatory market structures in two states (Rajasthan and Tamil Nadu) to provide sufficient context for baseline discussions related to improved facilitation of the market.

 NARUC also collaboratively produced a Key Takeaways from the Primer document, which shed light on further areas for enhancement to increase renewable energy integration, including regional coordination, renewable energy planning, forecasting, scheduling and balancing.